-If your doctor recommends a kidney transplant, you may be referred to a transplant center.
+If your doctor recommends a kidney transplant, you'll be referred to a transplant center.
 You're also free to select a transplant center on your own or choose a center from your insurance company's list of preferred providers.

-When you're considering transplant centers, you may want to:
+When you consider transplant centers, you may want to:

 - Learn about the number and type of transplants the center performs each year